shipharbor/merry/README.md

 ### notFound = merry.notFound()
 Create a naive `/404` handler that can be passed into a path.

-### cors = merry.middleware.cors(opts)
-You can pass on a few options to the cors wrapper to handle the specific headers you might need.
-If not tho, we gotchu with some defaults.
-- __opts.headers__: sets up headers that you want browsers to be able to access.
-Takes an array.
-Defaults to `['Content-Type', 'Accept', 'X-Requested-With']`.
-- __opts.methods__: these are methods that are allowed to access your resource.
-Also takes in an array.
-Will default to the usual suspects of `['PUT', 'POST', 'DELETE', 'GET', 'OPTIONS']`
-- __opts.credentials__: this indicates whether or not a request can be made using credentials.
-Will default to true.
-- __opts.origin__: this specifies a URI that can access your resource.
-Takes in a string and will default to wildcard, `'*'`

-### routeHandler = cors(handler)
-Add CORS support for handlers.
-Adds a handler for the HTTP `OPTIONS` method to catch preflight requests.

 ### routeHandler = merry.middleware(handlers)
 Takes an array of handler functions.
 Each handler has a signature of `handler(req, res, ctx, done)`. `ctx` is an object onto which data can be